 Information and Communication Technology Inclusive of Telematics and navigation products and services, telecommunication products, Geographical Information System (GIS) development and research businesses.
-Telecommunication, Infrastructure and Services Inclusive of installation, testing and commissioning of utilities, telecommunication and fibre optic cables and associated civil works and marketing of alternate telephony services.
+Telecommunication, Infrastructure and Services Inclusive of installation, testing and commissioning of utilities, telecommunication and fibre optic cables and associated civil works.
 Others Mainly comprise investment holding and provision of management services, property investment and general trading, neither which are of a sufficient size to be reported separately.